xuantiep/xdeb-org/content/post/go-multilingual-with-hugo.md

 Hugo has good [multilingual support](https://gohugo.io/content-management/multilingual/#readout).
 What took the most time was building a language selector that works both when content is translated and when it is not.

+Update 2019-05-19: languageName does not need to be a custom parameter, it is a supported language setting.

 ## Configure the languages

 In the "config.yml" file I have Swedish set as the default language and configure the two languages I want, "sv" and "en".
-The "LanguageName" parameter is used in the language selector.
+The "LanguageName" setting is used in the language selector.

 ~~~~
 defaultContentLanguage: "sv"